EdgeLake/edgelake.github.io/docs/northbound/Grafana.md

 ## SQL Query

 The following SQL query returns the last values ingested by the database.
-Note that without the limit, the entire tables' data is returned, and even if a time range is added, it may include a huge number of rows.
+Note that without the limit, the entire table's data is returned, and even if a time range is added, it may include a huge number of rows.

 The **increment** and **period** pushdown functions detailed below consider all relevant data while also allowing control over the volume of data returned.